 2 days in San Francisco: Things to see and do

 Fisherman’s Wharf on the northern waterfront is a very busy, world-famous tourist destination.
 There are souvenir shops and stalls, boutiques and eateries, and you can enjoy sweeping views of the bay, the Golden Gate Bridge and the Alcatraz prison island.
-You can take historic ship tours, and visit attractions like the Aquatic Park, a wax museum and a Ripley’s Believe It or Not, museum.
+You can take historic ship tours, and visit attractions like the Aquatic Park, a wax museum, and Ripley’s Believe It or Not! museum.
 There is even a very cute re-established seal colony residing at the wharf.

 Pier 39 is a popular shopping center built on a pier at Fisherman’s Wharf, with plenty of restaurants and seafood stalls on offer, including the floating Forbes Island Restaurant.